clyfe/meta_code/README.md

 Meta Code is a set of metaprogramming utilities for CoffeeScript (inspired by Ruby).

-Although you can achieve the same things by hard-coding evrything, this package is good because function names convey meaning, and is good to have consensus among developers.
+Although you can achieve the same things by hard-coding everything, this package is good because function names convey meaning, and is good to have consensus among developers.